jamf/JamfMigrator/README.md

 * You can also toggle the mode using &#8984;D or select Toggle Mode from View in the menu bar.

 ## History
+**v6.2.2**

+* Better visual response when changing source/destination server.
+* Fix authentication issue that resulted when the Jamf Pro web app was disabled.

 **v6.2.1**

 * Fix site lookups (migrating to a site) when using bearer token.